ZilDuck/Zilkroad-Docs-Client/docs/faq.md

 ## Is there a minimum listing amount for an item?

-The minimum amount of fungible tokens that can be processed for a sales is 10 units of a token.
+The minimum amount of fungible tokens that can be processed for a sale is 10 units of a token.
 This is because this is the amount of units required to calculate royalty correctly.

 ZIL and WZIL have 12 decimals, so 10 units would be equal to `0.000000000010`.